abcdefghi123456778/twenty-nine-project/README.md

 *   **Styles and Assets**:
     *   `style.css`: Centralized stylesheet that defines the design, animations, and ensures a consistent user experience across all pages.
-    *   `assets/`: Folder containing all graphic resources such as images, icons, and other media files.

 ---

 ## 🔐 Final Thoughts